sketchbooks99/mypt/README.md

 - [ ] Make a parser or system to independently modify scene configuration as like pbrt or oF.

 ## NOTE:
-I'm not expert C++ and compiler, so I must check whole code to robustly run and compile with taking care of following terms.
+I'm not expert in C++ and compiler, so I have to check entire code to robustly run and compile with taking care of following terms.
 - Spliting code to .h and .cpp
   - use of template class:
     - reference: https://qiita.com/i153/items/38f9688a9c80b2cb7da7